 The Art of Colour Grading

-For a colourist, it is about monitors, LUTs, calibration, color space math etc. But whilst focusing so much on becoming a very knowledgeable geek I think as Dave Hussey would say we forget that colour grading is a creative job.
+For a colourist, it is about monitors, colour management, calibration, color space and colour transform and so on.
+But thankfully it isn't only just about becoming a knowledgeable geek; as Dave Hussey would say, we forget that colour grading is a creative job.

 Some well respected colourist like Dave Hussey, Aidan Farrell and countless others have battled for years and years to shake the stereotype of colourists being geeky engineers.

-The geek and technology side of our job is just a bi-product of what we need to know to achieve our creative result.
+The geek and technology side of our job is just a byproduct of what we need to know to achieve our creative results.
 In other words, knowing the precise XY coordinates of a particular hue on a CIE 1931 diagram is great, but does the shot you’re working on actually look good?